duck8823/Slack-RTM-Bot/README.md

 ## say

-    method say(\%options)
+    method say(%options)

-sent a message to a Slack.
+It sent a message to a Slack.
 The channel name can be used to designate channel. if you want to send a direct message, let designate the @username as a channel.

 # SOURCE CODE